sophie-thomson/garden-escape/README.md

 - Colorama (PyPI) - used to create coloured output for better readability and visual interest
 - importlib - importlib.reload() function used to reload game title if player restarts the game
 - os - os.system("clear") function used to clear the window
-- webbrowser - used to open link to LinkedIn profile when end credits are displayed

 ***ASCII Art***